artefactual/archivematica-docs/user-manual/access/access.rst

 1. Ensure that at least one DIP storage location has been configured in the :ref:`Storage Service <storageservice:index>`.

-2. When prompted to Upload DIP, either choose Store DIP, or choose to upload to your desired access system.
-If you choose an access system, a second Store DIP option will be presented to you.
+2. When prompted, choose Store DIP.

-3. Choose the DIP storage location from the configured options.
+3. At Store DIP location, select the DIP storage location from the configured options.

 The DIP will include the access copies made through either Archivematica's normalization rules or a manual normalization process, thumbnails, and the METS file.